 Supta Baddha Konasana Pose During Pregnancy

-Risks From Practicing Yoga
+Risks Of Practicing Yoga

 Safety and Precautions

 Authored By: Poorvi Chhajer

-About Author: Poorvi is a psychology graduate with a knack for writing and belief in ayurveda.
+About the Author: Poorvi is a psychology graduate with a knack for writing and a belief in Ayurveda.